The GALAH Survey: Accreted stars also inhabit the Spite Plateau: Metal-poor stars above the Spite Plateau

 In Figure~\ref{fig:possible_enrichment} we have highlighted with purple squares those metal-poor stars in each population that show \ali near or above the BBN lithium abundance.
 Most of these stars are found in the disk sample, and all of the Li-rich disk dwarfs are found on the warm peninsula (Figure~\ref{fig:possible_enrichment}p).
 As discussed in \citet{Gao2020}, metal-poor stars with these properties could be stars that have truly retained the BBN abundance.

-For the halo and \gaia-Enceladus samples, there are four metal-poor stars that sit well above the Spite Plateau.
+For the halo and GSE samples, there are four metal-poor stars that sit well above the Spite Plateau.
 Unlike the hot ($\teff > 6500$~K) stars of the disk mentioned above, these stars are cooler and so should sit on the Spite Plateau.
-Such Li-rich stars have been observed in globular clusters \citep{Koch2011,Monaco2012a} and in the field \citep{Bonifacio1997,Asplund2006}.
-They could be possibly be the result of mass transfer from an AGB companion.
-Inspection of spectra for other metal-poor stars have found several line-splitting spectroscopic binaries, so for these we cannot exclude the possibility that they are binaries we cannot resolve.
+Such Li-rich stars have been observed in globular clusters \citep{Koch2011,Monaco2012} and in the field \citep{Bonifacio1997,Asplund2006}.
+Within the framework for the Spite Plateau proposed by \citet{Fu2015} --- lithium depletion by the stars, followed by accretion from the interstellar medium --- such lithium-rich stars could also be the result of an increase of the accretion process.